Asthma Technical Summary:

 The review panel consisted of the leading medical and toxicological experts of the Competent Authorities in the European Union as well as the World Health Organisation.
 The report was also reviewed and approved by an independent panel of International Peer Scientists/Professors/clinicians comprising the Scientific Committee for Toxicity, Ecotoxicity and the Environment (CSTEE).
 The review specifically addressed asthma and concludes: "The literature reports isolated cases of asthma in the context of MMA exposure.
 Substance-specific bronchoconstriction or delayed asthmatic responses respectively were confirmed only in very few cases.
 Asthmatic reactions seem to be restricted to exposure levels which primarily result in respiratory tract irritation".

-More recently, in 2002, Health Canada (HC) actually reversed an earlier decision (1996) to classify MMA as a respiratory sensitizer (which required all products containing MMA, or MMA residues (polymers etc.); to be labelled "Contains a respiratory sensitizer").
+In 2002, Health Canada (HC) actually reversed an earlier decision (1996) to classify MMA as a respiratory sensitizer (which required all products containing MMA, or MMA residues (polymers etc.); to be labelled "Contains a respiratory sensitizer").
 This decision was based upon the conclusion that, "on balance, there is insufficient evidence at this time to regard MMA as a respiratory sensitizer".
 Accordingly HC has removed MMA from their list of known respiratory sensitizers.
-The ruling for MMA can be seen on the Health Canada (WHIMIS) website.
+For more information, see the Health Canada (WHIMIS) website.

 In summary, these three international agencies, after thorough scientific reviews concluded that MMA should not be regarded as an asthma causing chemical or "asthmagen" was based upon the fact that:

-- that there was (1) inadequate evidence of an allergic mechanism, and (2) the case reports in the literature were more consistent with individuals that had developed asthma for some other reason and this condition had been aggravated by their occupation exposure to an irritant vapour (MMA).
+that there was (1) inadequate evidence of an allergic mechanism, and (2) the case reports in the literature were more consistent with individuals that had developed asthma for some other reason and this condition had been aggravated by their occupation exposure to an irritant vapor (MMA).

 References: